 Since I had the camera the week, I got to experiment with the various features and menus.
 The E-M1 has an overwhelming number of menu options.
-It seemed daunting at first but the various on-camera prompts helped me find my way through them.
-Unlike the Fuji X-T1 which has a lot of manual control knobs, the E-M1 is more like my Nikon.
+It seemed daunting at first, but the different on-camera prompts helped me find my way through them.
+Unlike the Fujifilm X-T1, which has a lot of manual control knobs, the E-M1 is more like my Nikon.
 Changing camera settings required me to stare at the read LCD while turning a camera dial.
-It’s not a failing of the E-M1.
-This is how most DSLR cameras work.
-I just like the knobs and dials of the X-T1 more.
+I don't think it's a failing of the E-M1.
+This is how many DSLR cameras work.
+But I like the knobs and dials of the Fujifilm X-T1 more.

-I had a change to shoot flowers, food, and people during the 6 days.
-The micro 4/3 12-35 mm lens gives the same view-point as 24-70mm lens on a 35mm format.
-Just wide enough for some landscape and groups photos but close enough for portrait shots.
+I had a chance to shoot flowers, food, and people during the six days.
+The 12-35 mm µ 4⁄3 lens present the same field of view as a 24-70mm lens on a 35mm FF camera.
+The 12mm focal length is wide enough for capturing landscapes, cityscapes and groups photos, with the 35mm focal size sufficient for portrait shots.

-The lens and camera took excellent shots but I felt that I did not like the quality of the background blur (booked).
-Something just didn't feel right.
+The lens and the camera took excellent shots, but I was not too fond of the background blur quality (bokeh).
+Something didn't look right.

-I experimented with the focus packing mode.
-The results were mixed but I think the failing was in my skill, not the camera.
-It’s something that if I had more time with the camera I could get better at.
+I experimented with the focus peaking mode.
+The results were mixed, but I think the failure was in my skill, not the camera.
+If I had more time with the camera, I think I could get better at it.

-Most of the reviews I have read about mirror-less cameras complain that auto-focus isn't quite up to par with a DSLR.
+Most of the reviews about mirrorless cameras complain that auto-focus isn't quite up to par with a DSLR.
 While there is some truth to that, I think most of the criticism is hogwash.
 I used the continuous autofocus mode with object tracking and was able to nail action shots just fine.
-I didn't test the camera in high-speed sports situations but in my experience, for most consumers, the camera will perform well.
+I didn't test the camera in high-speed sports situations.
+Still, in my experience, for most consumers, the camera will perform well.

 These are action shots of my kids having fun at the Community Park Pool in Princeton.

-As with the Fuji X-T1, the E-M1 has built-in wi-fi and iOS software.
-Using the Olympus Image Share app I connected the E-M1 to my iPhone.
-I was able to control the E-M1 and snap some photos as well as download images to my iPhone (or iPad).
-I don't recall the details, but I feel the Fuji app was easier to set up and use, especially when it came to geotagging.
+As with the Fujifilm X-T1, the Olympus OM-D E-M1 has built-in Wi-Fi and iOS software.
+Using the Olympus Image Share app, I connected the E-M1 to my iPhone.
+I was able to control the E-M1, snap some photos, and download images to my iPhone (or iPad).
+I don't recall the details, but I feel the Fujifilm app was easier to set up and use, especially when it came to geotagging.

-I think all new DSLR must include a Wi-Fi option.
-I loved taking photos, downloading to my iPhone, making slight adjustments in Photogene, and sharing them to social media.
-With my Nikon D5100, I use an Eye-Fi mobi card to do the same trick but having it built-in to the camera means I can use any brand of SD card and access to higher capacity.
+I think all new DSLRs must include a Wi-Fi option.
+I loved taking photos, downloading to my iPhone, making slight adjustments in Photogene, and sharing them on social media.
+With my Nikon D5100, I use an Eye-Fi Mobi card to do the same trick but having it built-in to the camera means I can use any SD card brand and use cards with a higher capacity.